SEAN: I love the end of the month. It’s so quiet and peaceful.

 ASH: As am I!
 I’ve really been enjoying Vertical’s josei titles this year.

-MELINDA: I suspect this will make a strong showing in our upcoming Pick of the Week column.
+MJ: I suspect this will make a strong showing in our upcoming Pick of the Week column.
 It’s certainly mine!

 ANNA: I am glad for the reminder that this is coming out, because I’m going to order it!
 Helter Skelter was one of the more distinctive manga that I’ve read recently, so I am very much looking forward to Pink.